 Q: What is a factor of a number?

 A: A factor of a number is an integer that divides the number without leaving a remainder.
-For example, 5 is a factor of 20 because 20 ÷ 5 = 4, with no remainder.
+To give you an idea, 5 is a factor of 20 because 20 ÷ 5 = 4, with no remainder.

 Q: How do you find the factors of a number?

 A: To find the factors of a number, systematically check which integers divide the number without leaving a remainder.
-Start with 1 and continue checking until you reach the number itself.
+Practically speaking, start with 1 and continue checking until you reach the number itself.
 Also, remember that factors often come in pairs, which can save time.

 Q: What is prime factorization?